Roundup: Notable injuries from Saturday's NFL games

+Julian Edelman was active for Week 16's key showdown against the Bills -- and he made sure his impact was felt.

-The Patriots wide receiver exited Saturday's game against the Bills in the third quarter following a collision with a Bills defender.
+The Patriots wide receiver has been dealing with knee and shoulder injuries but got the start, as expected.
+He briefly exited Saturday's game in the third quarter following a collision with a Buffalo defender.
 Edelman was called for offensive pass interference on the play, nullifying a New England touchdown.
-After a visit to the medical tent, he headed to the Pats locker room.
+After a visit to the medical tent, he headed to the Pats locker room before returning in the fourth quarter.

+Tom Brady quickly found Edelman upon his return for a 30-yard catch and run to help set up the go-head touchdown.
+Edelman also caught the successful two-point try and finished the game with five receptions for 72 yards.

+In other Patriots injury news, cornerback Jason McCourty aggravated his groin injury and did not return.

 » The Texans had running back Carlos Hyde for Saturday's game against the Buccaneers.
 Hyde came in questionable with an ankle injury.